How to write a dissertation

 |Data Analysis/ findings||Decide if you want to begin with an initial overview of the results and mention the order of word spacing you wish to achieve with the results||30%|

 |Conclusion||Include the zest of all the findings that you’ve previously mentioned.
 You may highlight key aspects of the literature, simply recommend or justify the research finding here mentioned previously.||10%|

 |Recommendation||It forms the basis for further research in and allows the filling of any research gap that you believe could not be met.
 Moreover, you can also apply the same methods on the same problem statement, but, with a set of independent variables.||10%|

-The abstract is also called the soul of your dissertation.
+The first step on how to write a dissertation is followed by an abstract section which is also called the soul of your dissertation.
 Presented at the beginning of the research paper, this is the first and for-most substantive description of your work read by an external supervisor or professor.
-Considering its extremely important, you ought to view it as an opportunity to set accurate expectations from the reader.
+Considering it’s extremely important, you ought to view it as an opportunity to set accurate expectations from the reader.

 The abstract is a summary of your entire dissertation and also is the most concise section of the paper; essentially a succinct summary of your conducted research and requires.
 The most important point to remember when writing an abstract would be to stick to a certain word limit, yet, clearly stating all that the reader needs to know.

 - It generally functions, together with the dissertation title, as a stand-alone text